tud-hri/joan/docs/modules-carlainterface.md

     .../modules/carlainterface/carlainterface_agentclasses/ui/agent_tab.ui

-However if you want more functionality in this tab you can add your ownly designed tab ofcourse!
+However if you want more functionality in this tab you can add your only designed tab of course!

 !!!
 Note For reference, this has also been done for the `module_card.ui` and `module_card_carlainterface.ui`, so if you're interested please take a inside
 `.../core/hq`